Dárlán Páléncìá Bárcélón

-One has succeeded and became a member of the elite airborne unit in the Philippine Army is a retired sergeant.
-While the other became a veteran freedom fighter of the Moro National Liberation Front [MNLF], after his dream was shattered by that villainous carnage.
+One has succeeded and become a member of the elite airborne unit in the Philippine Army is a retired sergeant.
+While the other became a veteran freedom fighter of the Moro National Liberation Front [MNLF] after his dream was shattered by that villainous carnage.

 Jabidah Massacre was just among the multi-faceted cover-ups to hide the truth and it is deeply rooted to the conspiracy that killed the Sultan of Sulu in 1936 in order to make North Borneo and Sarawak their perpetual milking cow.
 The collusion between Malaysia and Philippines was dramatically played by installing a politically appointed “Sultanate of Sulu” who is subsisting on a meager annual rent of U$5,300 dollars.

-The clandistine plot to foment dissent in Sabah was under a Code name “Operation Merdeka”.
+The clandestine plot to foment dissent in Sabah was under a codename “Operation Merdeka”.
 Merdeka, is a Malay term for freedom.
 The recruitment of Tausugs began in the early part of July 1967 and was conducted in the province of Sulu.

 According to the sources, Mihajul Saliddin Paradji and Abdurajah “Jack” Abdulla; they were approached by Antonio “Joe” Santos, a mechanic who was then frequenting Jolo.
 Santos convinced them to join the training including other young Tausugs for the special military unit.

-Their dream to be a soldiers has brought them to the training camp in Simunul island.
+Their dream to be a soldier has brought them to the training camp in Simunul island.

 The project supervised by Manuel Syquio as project leader and then Major Eduardo Martelino as operation officer.
 Other military officers who played major roles in the conduct of military training both in Simunul Island and in Corregidor Island were both identified – by Paradji and Abdulla.